Frequently Asked Questions

 The trails head out to beaches on North Eastern coast of Saint Lucia, the beautiful and undeveloped Atlantic side of the island.
 On one of the more sheltered bays it is often possible to swim or ride into the water with your horse.
 Sometimes the seas can be rough, which can make swimming not a possibility.
 Mother Nature changes her perspective daily and it's always interesting to see what view she gives us.

-Riding experience is not necessary for our Private Beach Ride, Private Picnic Ride or Private Sunrise Beach Ride.
+Horse riding experience is not necessary for our Private Horse Riding on the Beach, Private Horse Ride with Picnic or Private Sunrise Horse Ride on the Beach.
 We'll explain how to mount up and the basic aids to ride your horse.
 This way you'll know how to ask your horse to walk on, turn left and right and most importantly slow down and stop.
-For our Private Advanced Beach Ride, you should be highly experienced and comfortably ride at any gait.
+For our Private Advanced Horse Ride on the Beach, you should be highly experienced and comfortably ride at any gait.

 We want you to be comfortable but also safe.
 Wear clothes that fit well and allow you to move.
 The trail is pretty exposed so cover up unless you really want to work on that tan.
 Closed toe shoes are the safest option.
 Let us know if you'd like to wear something that is flowy for pictures so that we can pair you with the right horse.